ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 #### Issues within the old system

-The existing system, created by morth1, implicitly assumed a 2-finger kddk full alternating playstyle (i.e. one in which each subsequent hit is always hit by the other hand regardless of colour).
+The old system assumed a 2-finger kddk full alternating playstyle (i.e. one in which each subsequent hit is always hit by the other hand regardless of colour).
 This was implemented as two skills — one for the left hand, and one for the right hand.
 Instead of using note duration for the split skills, it uses note-pair duration, which is defined as the duration between two notes that were pressed with the same hand.

-In addition to the above, specific nerfs for specific patterns were implemented using a dedicated "cheese detector", which was something that the osu!taiko pp committee wanted to stay away from.
-As such, a policy for the all the new reworks under our wing was formed:

-**Never nerf a specific playstyle or pattern solely for a lack of particular reason.**
+**Never assume a specific playstyle or arbritrarily nerf patterns without a strong justification.**

 #### The new stamina system